Biomarkers to Predict Time to Plasma HIV RNA Rebound

 NOTE: Candidate recall or documentation is acceptable.

-- One documented plasma HIV-1 RNA that is below the limit of detection of the
+- One documented plasma HIV-1 RNA that is below the limit of detection of an

 FDA-approved assays (limit of detection: 75, 50, 40, or 20 copies/mL) between 12 and 24 months prior to the screening HIV-1 RNA and one documented HIV-1 RNA that is below the limit of detection of the FDA-approved assays (limit of detection: 75, 50, 40, or 20 copies/mL) collected fewer than 12 months prior to the screening HIV-1 RNA.

-- Plasma HIV-1 RNA level of <20 copies/mL obtained by the Roche TaqMan v2.0 assay or <40 copies/mL obtained by the Abbott assay, within 60 days prior to entry.
+- Plasma HIV-1 RNA level below the limit of assay quantification within 90 days prior to entry.

 - Ability and willingness of participant to provide informed consent.